Finding Forrester: Plot

 In the Bronx, sixteen-year-old Jamal Wallace downplays his potential as a gifted student, preferring to play basketball with his friends.
 They are watched by William Forrester, a recluse who never leaves his apartment and has become a neighborhood urban legend.
 Dared by his friends, Jamal sneaks into the apartment, but is surprised by Forrester and flees, leaving his backpack behind.
-Forrester later drops the backpack onto the street, having edited Jamal’s personal writings.
-Jamal asks him to read more of his writing, but Forrester angrily tells him to begin with 5,000 words on why he should "stay out of my home."
-Jamal does so, leaving the essay on Forrester’s doorstep, and is invited inside.
+Forrester later drops the backpack onto the street, having edited Jamal's personal writings.
+Jamal asks him to read more of his writing, but Forrester angrily tells him to begin with 5,000 words on why he should "stay the fuck out of my home."
+Jamal does so, leaving the essay on Forrester's doorstep, and is invited inside.

 Due to his high test scores, Jamal is offered a full academic scholarship and transfers to Mailor-Callow, a prestigious Manhattan private school, with the understanding that he will join the basketball team.
 Jamal learns that Forrester is the Pulitzer Prize-winning author of a famous novel, Avalon Landing, but never published another book.
-Forrester agrees to help Jamal with his writing as long as he does not ask about Forrester’s life or tell anyone about him.
+Forrester agrees to help Jamal with his writing as long as he does not ask about Forrester's life or tell anyone about him.
 They bond as Forrester gives Jamal his own work to rewrite, on the condition that their writing never leaves the apartment.
 Jamal's writing improves, leading one of his professors, Robert Crawford, to suspect him of plagiarism.

 Jamal befriends his classmate Claire and excels on the basketball court, but is alienated from his old friends.
 He convinces Forrester to attend a game with him at Madison Square Garden, but they become separated and Forrester, overwhelmed by the crowd, has an anxiety attack.
-With his brother Terrell’s help, Jamal takes Forrester onto the empty field at Yankee Stadium, where an emotional Forrester reveals he often came with his brother.
-He tells Jamal about his brother's trauma returning home from World War II – the basis for his book – and how Forrester's indirect role in his death, followed by the deaths of their parents, led him to become a recluse.
+With his brother Terrell's help, Jamal takes Forrester onto the empty field at Yankee Stadium, where an emotional Forrester reveals he often came with his brother.
+He tells Jamal about his brother's trauma returning home from World War II—the basis for his book—and how Forrester's indirect role in his death, followed by the deaths of their parents, led him to become a recluse.